aimagelab/HWD/README.md

 └── ...
 ```

 Each author's folder should contain `.png` images of their handwriting.
-Additionally, if you intend to evaluate Character Error Rate (CER), you must include a `transcriptions.json` file in the dataset.
+To evaluate the Character Error Rate (CER), you must include a `transcriptions.json` file in the dataset.
 This file should be a dictionary where:

- - The key is the relative path to the image.
+ - The **key** is the relative path to the image.
- - The value is the ground-truth text contained in the image.
+ - The **value** is the ground-truth text contained in the image.

 Example structure of `transcriptions.json`: